rajadilipkolli/folioman/api/ReadMe.md

 ## Start in local

-assuming python is install, open code in visual studio code, right click select run Python.
+assuming python is installed, open code in Visual Studio Code, right-click and select 'Run Python'.

-This will ask to create virtual environment, slect .venv and all required softwares are installed
+This will prompt you to create a virtual environment, select `.venv`, and install all required software.

-then open terminal and issue below command to set up look up data
+then open the terminal and issue the command below to set up lookup data

 ```shell
 python manage.py migrate